Automating your social publishing

 In the CPanel for SiteGround (opens new window) there is a Cron job option, you create a Cron job using that and use:

 # Using the front-end publishing in SiteGround and other hosts using lynx instead of wget

 Lynx is a text-based browser that is installed in most hosting environments.

 On most Linux systems, you can simply run the commands below.
 We would recommend running the CRON every thirty (30) minutes or less.
 On a busy site, you might want to run it every ten (10) minutes.
 The more frequently you run it, the less load there will be on the server.

 If you do not have Lynx installed, you can use other alternatives such as wget, detailed above.

-Don't worry, this operation runs very fast and has a very little impact on the server, equivalent to a normal single page load.
+Don't worry, this operation runs very fast and has a minimal impact on the server, equivalent to a typical single page load.

-To add a new Cron Job in cPanel 11, log in to your cPanel and click Cronjobs under the Advanced section as the screenshot below.
+To add a new Cron Job in cPanel, log in to your cPanel and click Cronjobs under the Advanced section as the screenshot below.

 After clicking Cronjobs, you will be directed to a page similar to the one below.
 In this example, click Standard to proceed.